lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-2.md

 />
 </div>

 Use the "Mint" box to mint an additional 10k `MUSDC` to ourself (to neo's UP).
-This should trigger the custom URD and send 20% of 10k (= 2k) to karasu.
+This should trigger the custom LSP1 Delegate forwarder and send 20% of 10k (= 2k) to karasu.

 <div style={{textAlign: 'center'}}>
 <img